tc39/proposal-smart-pipelines/readme.md

 Precedence is tighter than arrow functions (`=>`), assignment (`=`, `+=`, …),
 generator `yield` and `yield *`, and sequence `,`; and it is looser than every other type of expression.
-If the pipe operation were any tighter than this level, its body would have to be parenthesized for many frequent types of expressions.
+If the pipe operation were any tighter than this level, its steps would have to be parenthesized for many frequent types of expressions.
 However, the result of a pipeline is also expected to often serve as the body of an arrow function or a variable assignment, so it is tighter than both types of expressions.